ggarra13/mrv2/README.md

 fire up a Msys console.
 From then on, all commands described are run in the Msys console.

-FFmpeg and liblcms2 are now compiled as part of the pre-flight cmake build.  libssh and libcrypto are taken from Msys64 repositories when building FFmpeg as well as swig and subversion.
+FFmpeg and liblcms2 are now compiled as part of the pre-flight cmake build.  libssh and libcrypto are taken from Msys64 repositories when building FFmpeg as well as swig.

 The libintl and libiconv libraries are taken from the MSys64 repositories as pre-flight check with the bin/install_libintl_window.sh script (part of runme.sh).